-Red quirements: Example solutions: Code: 1.
+Req uirements: Example solutions: Code: 1.
 The user interface must follow the MS-Windows guidelines, which most users are familiar with.
 2. Web pages must be suited for screen readers, scaling for visually impaired users, and utilizing the full screen size on small as well as large screens.
 The pages follow the HTML guidelines for Accessibility (WCAG10 from W3C).
 3. The user interface must be in Danish.
 The pages with opening hours, phone numbers, and addresses must be available in Danish, English, Turkish, and Urdu.
-4. The customer must be able to add help information - also after delivery.
-Simple popup texts that the customer can define.
+4. The customer is able to define help texts - also after delivery.
+Simple popup texts that the customer can create and change.